Best Books to Read in the Maldives

 Callum Roberts uses his lifetime's experience working with the oceans to take us on a panoramic tour beneath the seas, exploring the richness of life in the deep and how it has altered over the centuries.
 He shows the catastrophic impact of humanity on the oceans, but also how we can restore them to life.

-Island by J. Edward Chamberlain
+Island by J. Edward Chamberlin

 Island tells the groundbreaking story of humans and islands throughout history and illuminates the ways in which islands transform the world.
 It celebrates islands, be they real or imagined, barren or beautiful, large or small, as a central part of our lives.

-Voices of the Ocean by Susan Casey
+Voices in the Ocean by Susan Casey

 Inspired by a profound experience swimming with wild dolphins off the coast of Maui, Susan Casey set out on a quest to learn everything she could about these creatures.
 Along the way, Casey recounts the history of dolphin research and introduces us to the leading marine scientists and activists who have made it their life’s work to increase humans’ understanding and appreciation of the wonder of dolphins—the other intelligent life on the planet.